NORTH OAKLAND DARTING ASSOCIATION, INC

 5. Players banned from a sponsoring venue will not be eligible to play in that facility by virtue of their league membership.

-7. If the N.O.D.A. dart year consists of 1 season there will be no additions to a team roster during the last six (6) match nights of the season.
-If the N.O.D.A. dart year consists of a Fall season and a Winter season there will be no additions to a team roster during the last three (3) match nights of each season.
+7. If the N.O.D.A. dart year consists of 1 Season there will be no additions to a team roster or the League during the last six (6) match nights of the Season.
+If the N.O.D.A. dart year consists of a Fall Season and a Winter Season there will be no additions to a team roster or the League during the last three (3) match nights of each Season.

 ** (2) ** HOW THE MATCH BEGINS, CHALKERS, SHOOTERS, SPECTATORS

 1. Each game begins with the "throw for the cork" (bull's-eye) to determine which team shoots first.
-The order for the "throw" for the cork is determined by a coin toss with the winner of the toss having option at cork for all odd or all even games.
+The home team has the option to See or Show a bull for all games.

 2. Only a player participating in the upcoming game may "throw for the cork".
 Darts thrown must stick in the board.

 4. For each game, the visiting team captain will fill out his schedule of players first.
 The home team captain will then put his players on the same official score sheet.
 This shall occur regardless of whether either team forfeits.
 No substitutions will be made after these rosters have been filled out.
+If any changes are made after the sheets have been filled out, the change must be approved and initialed by both Team Captains.
 (Penalty to be point value of illegal games)

 5. Visiting team members will chalk and the home team members will keep the score sheets UNLESS both captains agree otherwise.
 Errors in math, as written on the chalkboard, will stand as the valid score for the game unless corrected prior to the next throw made by the team for which the error was made.
 Refer to exhibit II for the method for chalking 01 games.
 See exhibit III for recording scores for '01 games.